palanik/wrapi/README.md

 * `method` - Any one of the HTTP [methods](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) (default: `"GET"`)
 * `path` - route path to API Endpoint.
 Supports `express` style [path params](http://expressjs.com/en/4x/api.html#req.params)
 * `query` - an object consists of name-value pairs.
-This is optional.
+This is _optional_.
 Useful where resources are identified via query string parameters
+* `options` - options to override or to add specific to the API endpoint. eg. `{encoding:null}` returns the response data as `Buffer`
 * `url` - fully qualified uri string to override.
 Useful when api calls connect to a different endpoints